danilredko/VisualSearchEngine/README.md

 ## Installation

-- The is a guide how to run my application, it assumes you have Python and pip installed.
+- The is a guide how to run my application, it assumes you have Python3 and pip installed.

 ### Clone